gromms/ps5-scout/README.md

 This is a slightly modified version of lkallases approach by providing the request with a user-agent that is provided when the request is made from Safari.

+Exposes an endpoint to query last 50 lines from the logs.
+This was used to check whether the fetcher was working.

 Whatever you do with this code is on you.
 I have not ran this since September so I do not know if this approach is still working.